open-component-model/ocm/examples/lib/comparison-scenario/README.md

       type: OCIRegistry
       baseUrl: ghcr.io/mandelsoft/testtarget
   ```

   Adapt your user and password for your preferred OCI registry.
   In the `targetRepository` you can specify any OCM repository spec.
-  To make the scanrios work with OCI image references it must be an OCI
+  To make the scenarios work with OCI image references it must be an OCI
   registry.

 - config-OO.yml

   This config uses an OCM config file, you additionally need the `ocmconfig.yaml` file.

   ```yaml
     repository: ghcr.io/mandelsoft/test
     ocmconfig: /home/mandelsoft/comparison/ocmconfig.yaml